Log in

 Mike Turner was born in Japan while his father was serving in the US Army.
 It was through his parents and their affinity for those things Japanese that he developed his interest in Japan.
 As a Midshipman at Tulane University Naval Reserve Officer Training Corps, he was selected to spend 4 weeks with the Japanese Maritime Self Defense Force in 1979, including a stay at Eta Jima, the Japanese Naval Academy.
 As President of the Japan Society of New Orleans since 2006, he has overseen its resurgence with a lot of hard work and assistance from some great Board Members.
 He looks forward to the opportunity to help expand the knowledge of and culture Japan to the Greater New Orleans Metro area through our events and programs.

 Jennifer Torres is a native of the New Orleans area.
 She began taking an interest in Japan when she was in middle school through the Japanese pop culture such as anime, manga, and Japanese pop music.
 As she got into high school she started researching the country as a whole and became interested in its traditional culture.
 Once she reached college at the University of New Orleans she began studying the language and even got to study abroad in Japan with UNO for their study abroad program in the summer of 2010.
 Once she came back from the study abroad experience she quickly gave all of her time into the Japanese culture and wanted to do more to teach people about Japan.
 She helped organize clubs related to Japan at UNO, but once she graduated in December of 2013, she moved to joining Japan Society of New Orleans and continuing her passion there.
-She runs three programs for Japanese Society: Nihongo Bin, Nihongo Renshuu, and Kwaidan Book Club.
-She has been elected as the Secretary for JSNO since the 2017 session.
+She co-chairs our Kwaidan Book Club, is a co-host for the Krewe of Japan Podcast, and assists with other events and programs, along with helping with our social media.
+She has been elected as the Secretary for JSNO since the 2017 session and Treasurer since the 2019 session.

 Secretary: Samantha Perez